martin-danelljan/Continuous-ConvOp/README.md

 * VOT2016_settings.m  -  Contains the parameter settings that were used in the Visual Object Tracking (VOT) 2016 challenge submission.

+* CNN_HOG_settings.m  -  Employs Deep CNN features and HOG for the best performance.

 * HOG_CN_settings.m  -  Employs only HOG and Color Names [6] features with cell sizes 6 and 4 respectively.
 This version is faster and does not require matconvnet.

 * HOG_settings.m  -  Employs only HOG features.
 Similar to SRDCF but significantly faster (13 mean FPS on OTB-2015).